Burnout | Stress & Self-Care

 As previously mentioned, the past two years in healthcare have been unlike anything we have seen in hundreds of years.

-The COVID-19 pandemic has caused significant losses in resources, staffing, and so much more to healthcare facilities worldwide.
+The COVID-19 pandemic has caused significant losses in resources and staffing to healthcare facilities worldwide.

 The ability to stay in the nursing field has become harder than joining.

-Now more than ever, the ability to accept that there will always be constant change and that we must push forward is essential for the success of nursing practice.
+Accepting that there will always be constant change and that we must push forward is essential for success in nursing practice.

-We do not, and will never know what the future holds, but adversity and resilience are invaluable skillsets to bring to your team.
+We will never know what the future holds, but adversity and resilience are invaluable skillsets to bring to your team.

 stressed nurse being consolled